theGreen-Coder/CARLA-Leaderboard-2.0/README.md

 --continue_epoch 0
 --load_file /path/to/model/from/stage1/model_030.pth
 ```
-The load_file option is usually used to resume a crashed training, but with --continue_epoch 0 the training will start from scratch with the pre-trained weights used for initialization.
+The load_file option is usually used to resume a crashed training run, but with --continue_epoch 0 the training will start from scratch with the pre-trained weights used for initialization.

-Training takes roughly 2x3 days on 4 A100 (40GB) GPUs.
+Training takes roughly 3 days per stage on 4 A100 (40GB) GPUs.
-If you are compute constraint, we recommend to use only 1 stage training, and use a smaller backbone (with larger batch size).
-This will reduce training cost, but may result in lower performance.
+If you are compute constrained, we recommend using only 1 stage of training, and using a smaller backbone (with a larger batch size).
+This will reduce the training cost, but may result in lower performance.
 ```Shell
 --image_architecture resnet34
 --lidar_architecture resnet34